lonelydev/caloohpay/README.md

 ## What is to come?

+- ❌ allow api key override from cli option
+- ❌ respect different timezoneIds from cli
+- ❌ allow output file generation - like a csv
 - ❌ allow weekday and weekends to be configurable via file input or CLI option
 - ❌ allow weekday rates and weekend rates to be configurable
 - ❌ add some colour to console output